bekk/react-native-workshop-v2/setup.md

 If you have any trouble check [this](trouble-windows-android.md)

 ### OSX
-1. Run `bash android/run.sh`, this checks your configuration and starts react-native
+1. Run `react-native run-android`, this checks your configuration and starts react-native
 2. Verify that the app is running in the emulator

 If you have any trouble check [this](trouble-osx-android.md)